Habemus papam

-Habemus papam or Papam habemus ('We have a pope') is the announcement traditionally given by the protodeacon of the College of Cardinals (the senior cardinal deacon in the College) or by the senior cardinal deacon participating in the papal conclave, in Latin, upon the election of a new pope of the Roman Catholic Church.
+Habemus papam (lit.
+'We have a pope') is a Latin phrase used in—as well as the name of—the announcement of the election of a new pope of the Catholic Church, traditionally given by the protodeacon of the College of Cardinals (the senior cardinal deacon in the College) or by the senior cardinal deacon participating in the conclave.

 The announcement is made from the central balcony (loggia) of St. Peter's Basilica in the Vatican, overlooking St. Peter's Square.
-After the announcement, the new pope is presented to the people and he gives his first Urbi et Orbi blessing.
+After the announcement, the new pope is presented to the people where he gives his first Urbi et Orbi blessing.

 Format

-The format for the announcement when a cardinal is elected pope is:
+The format for the announcement when a cardinal is elected pope has had major changes over time, but recently, it is as follows: